-FUNC.
+1 FUNC.
 Menu ▶ (Auto).

-Use the ← or → button to select an ISO speed and press the FUNC./SET button.

-- Selecting sets the optimal ISO speed according to the light level when shooting.
-Since the ISO speed setting will automatically be raised in dark places, the camera will select a faster shutter speed and reduce the chances of camera shake. - Selecting (High ISO Auto) sets a higher sensitivity than for .
-As the shutter speed becomes even faster, camera shake and blurred photos caused by subject movement will be reduced even more than when shooting the same scene in iso.
+- Use the ← or → button to select an ISO speed and press the FUNC./SET button. - Selecting sets the optimal ISO speed according to the light level when shooting.
+Since the ISO speed setting will automatically be raised in dark places, the camera will select a faster shutter speed and reduce the chances of camera shake. - Selecting (High ISO Auto) sets a higher sensitivity than for (1).
+As the shutter speed becomes even faster, camera shake and blurred photos caused by subject movement will be reduced even more than when shooting the same scene in (1). - Noise may increase in the captured image compared to [50].